Short-form content agency vs freelancer: which should you hire?

 How to decide

-It comes down to volume, budget and how much consistency matters to you.
+It comes down to volume, budget, and how much you want handled for you.

-- Low volume, tight budget, happy to manage it: a freelancer
+- Low volume, tight budget, happy to manage and post it yourself: a freelancer

 - Consistent posting where a missed week costs you: an agency